 Best golf courses in Ireland

-If you're thinking of visiting Ireland on your next golf break, then look no further!
-We have selected some of our 'must-play' courses in the emerald isle.
+If you're thinking of visiting Ireland on your next golf vacation, then look no further!
+We have selected some of our 'must-play' courses in the Emerald Isle.

 Carne boasts 27 brilliant links holes on the northwestern tip of Co.
 Mayo.
 This is probably the biggest links landscape on the planet as dunes rise almost 500 feet above sea level in random, chaotic explosions.
 It ripples with muscle, intrigue, and entertainment, with tees and greens perched up high or sitting low at the foot of giant dunes.
 The original 18 were designed by the legendary Irish architect, Eddie Hackett, whose genius was to let the natural landscape dictate the design.
 At Carne, that means some truly breath-taking holes.
 In 2013, a further nine holes (the Kilmore nine) were opened.

 As one of the greatest golf experiences on earth this links has the design pedigree (Old Tom Morris and Harry Colt, chief among them), it has the stunning location set on Dundrum Bay and below the mighty Mourne Mountains, and it has an aura beyond words.
 A links this good, with so many blind shots and bearded bunkers, will always bewilder and enthrall.

 Jack Nicklaus dislikes the many blind shots but this is how links were laid out in the early days.
 Dunes were left alone and holes were routed around and over them.
 Royal County Down embraces that willingly and the signature par three 4th is one of the most dramatic holes anywhere.

 Ballybunion Golf Club sits high on the Co.
 Kerry coastline, with 36 remarkable links holes.
 The Old Course is magical but it wasn’t until the 1980s, when it so enchanted Tom Watson, that the world took notice.